KSTARK007/AI-games-using-JS-and-python/README.md

 2) N-queens(Heuristic and Goal set reduction) - JS GUI
 3) Sudoku(BFS and Backtracking) - Terminal
 4) tic-tac-toe(mini-max) - JS GUI

+## RUN
+clone the repository and open the index.html file in a browser of your choice